drodriguezSRL/ORBSLAM3_implementation/README.md

 ```

 >[!IMPORTANT]
-> As indicated by Kevin Robb's implementation instructions, ORB-SLAM3 requires multiple builds before it can be succesfully built without any errors or warnings.
-In my experience, it often required between 3 to 5 builds (i.e, running the `sh build.sh` command) before it was successfully built.
+> As indicated by [Kevin Robb's implementation instructions](https://github.com/kevin-robb/orb_slam_implementation), ORB-SLAM3 requires multiple build runs before it can be succesfully built without any errors or warnings.
+In my experience, it often required between 3 to 5 builds (i.e, running the `sh build.sh` command multiple times) before it was successfully built.

 ## Step 3: Run examples

 Once ORB-SLAM3 is built, we can run a few simulation examples from the EuRoc dataset previously downloaded.

-Within the container, choose one of the following to run.
+Within the container, change to the `~/Dev/ORB_SLAM3/` directory, and choose one of the following to run.
 A map viewer as well as an image viewer should appear during the simulation.
-Once done, a `f_dataset-MH01_...txt` and a `kf_dataset-MH01_...txt` files are creating containing the camera complete estimated trajectory and keyframe trajectory, respectively.
+Once done, a `f_dataset-MH01_...txt` and a `kf_dataset-MH01_...txt` files are created within the `ORB_SLAM3` folder containing the camera complete estimated trajectory and keyframe trajectory, respectively.

-For a detail description of this ORB-SLAM3 commands, check [orbslam3_explained](./orbslam3_explained.md).
+For a detail description of these ORB-SLAM3 commands, check [orbslam3_explained](./orbslam3_explained.md).

 ```
 # Mono